hjiang895/Problem-Set-1/README.md

 9. Click the ``Push`` on the right in the bottom menubar, between ``master`` and ``files``.

-9. Go to GitHub and find your respository for this problem set.
+10. Go to GitHub and find your respository for this problem set.
 You should see the changes reflected in your problem set repository and see ``last updated 1 minute ago`` (or thereabouts).
 This is what we will grade.
 Congratulations!
-You are ready for Problem Set 1.